aykamko/minecrust/README.md

 - Physics simulation and collision detection for the playable character
 - Custom shaders for shadows, diffuse reflection, and specular reflection
 - It's fast.
 Runs at >30 FPS on most phones and laptops
-- A single Rust codebase that runs on all platforms: Web and Native (MacOS, Windows, Linux)
+- A single Rust codebase that runs on all platforms: Web and Native (MacOS, Windows, Linux).
+Huge thanks to [wgpu](https://github.com/gfx-rs/wgpu) and [wasm-pack](https://github.com/rustwasm/wasm-pack) for enabling this
 - ~~Beautiful~~ Custom artwork by yours truly
 - You can build a house in it 🏠

+## Notable Tech

 ## Things to improve that I will realistically never do